-In April 2021, our board of directors adopted, and our stockholders approved, our 2021 Employee Stock Purchase Plan, or our 2021 ESPP.
-Our 2021 ESPP became effective on the business day immediately prior to the Plan Effectiveness Date.
+In April 2021, our board of directors adopted, and our stockholders approved, our 2021 Employee Stock Purchase Plan (our "2021 ESPP").
+Our 2021 ESPP will be effective on the business day immediately prior to the Plan Effectiveness Date.
 We believe that allowing our employees to participate in our 2021 ESPP provides them with a further incentive towards promoting our success and accomplishing our corporate goals.

 Authorized Shares.
-A total of 3,238,000 shares of our Class A common stock are available for sale under our 2021 ESPP.
-The number of shares of our Class A common stock that are available for sale under our 2021 ESPP also includes an annual increase on the first day of each fiscal year beginning with our 2022 fiscal year, equal to the least of:
+A total of 3,238,000 shares of our Class A common stock will be available for sale under our 2021 ESPP.
+The number of shares of our Class A common stock that will be available for sale under our 2021 ESPP will also include an annual increase on the first day of each fiscal year beginning with our 2022 fiscal year, equal to the least of: